sgothel/jaulib/README.md

 apt install doxygen graphviz
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+If using the optional clang toolchain,
-Perhaps change the clang version-suffix of above clang install line to the appropriate version.
+perhaps change the clang version-suffix of above clang install line to the appropriate version.

 After complete clang installation, you might want to setup the latest version as your default.
 For Debian you can use this [clang alternatives setup script](https://jausoft.com/cgit/jaulib.git/tree/scripts/setup_clang_alternatives.sh).